agbofred/agbofred.github.io/Lecture/slides/ch9_4_b.md

 - Midterm 2 is **this week Friday at 9:10-10:10 am**
     - I’m going to post practice exams and learning objectives for you today
     - Focused on Chapters 4-6, and 8 (graphics, functions, and lists)
-    - No problem set next week: just studying for exam
+    - No problem set this week: just studying for exam
 - Wednesday class will welcome a guest faculty - Prof. Calvin
     - Talk on CS/DS Fall Advising Preview!
     - Calvin will be briefly discussing what classes are being offered